HugoLelievre/Defi-IA-2022-2023/README.md

 - pricing_requests.csv contains all the requests we made from the API
 - test_set.csv is a test set
 - train.py is the file used to train the Random forest model
+- As explained previously, you need to download a trained model from [this Google Drive](https://drive.google.com/file/d/10foNNbiUnDcFQ-h-KAkOqnED2JOZ2PWW/view?usp=share_link) or using the command 3.
+This model needs to be called `rfmodel.pickle` and to be put in the directory containing all the previous files.